Jack Buckner

-Jack Richard Buckner (born 22 September 1961) is a male retired British athlete.
+Jack Richard Buckner (born 22 September 1961) is a former British athlete who competed at the 1988 Summer Olympics and the 1992 Summer Olympics.

-Athletics career
+Biography

-Buckner was one of the many British athletes of the mid 1980s who dominated track and field.
-Educated at St. Petroc's preparatory school in Cornwall and Worksop College in Nottinghamshire it was clear from a young age that Buckner was highly talented.
-This was underlined when he clocked 4:16.90 for 5th place at The English Schools Championships at 1500m as a 15-year-old.
+Buckner was educated at St. Petroc's preparatory school in Bude, Cornwall, where he won the Victor Ludorum trophy in 1975, as well as a scholarship to Worksop College in Nottinghamshire.
+He clocked 4:16.90 for 5th place at The English Schools Championships at 1500m as a 15-year-old.
 Three years later he won the National Junior 1500m title in 3:50.94, after an administrative blunder prevented him from competing in the English Schools' Championships of the same year.

 After leaving Worksop College, Buckner attended Loughborough University, where he read geography.
 He later completed an MBA degree.
 During his first year at university Buckner won the University Athletic Union (UAU) 800m title in 1:51.30.
 This title would prove to be his only real success during his university years, apart from setting a UK under 23 2000m record of 5:01.90 in 1983.
 It was when Buckner left university that he was able to concentrate fully on his running and by 1986 his 1500 m personal best had been reduced to 3:35.38.
-Although by today's standards this time would rank him very highly, in the 1980s standards were far higher, so much so that he was ranked 2 seconds outside the top three performers of Sebastian Coe, Steve Cram and Steve Ovett respectively.